hquoctuan/hquoctuan/README.md

 <h1 align="center">Hi 👋, I'm Tuan Ho</h1>
 <h3 align="center">I am currently studying Data Science at the University of Science.</h3>

-- 🌱 I’m currently learning **in the field of Data Science, where I am expanding my knowledge and skills in areas such as Machine Learning, Deep Learning, and the intricate process of building robust data pipelines**
+- 🌱 I’m currently learning **in the field of Mathematics and Computer Science, where I am expanding my knowledge and skills in areas such as Theory of Math, Machine Learning, Deep Learning, and the intricate process of building robust data pipelines**

 - 📫 How to reach me **w.hquoctuan0188@gmail.com**